Hard-Fi: Greatest hits album and hiatus

 In March 2012, Archer told Gigwise that Hard-Fi are hoping to release their next album in a shorter interval than the four years between Once Upon a Time in the West and Killer Sounds, although no estimated release date was set.
 The band released some samples of studio material from their upcoming album via their official Facebook page in March 2013.

 On 6 May 2013, the band announced via their Facebook page that Phillips was leaving the band to concentrate on 'different things'.

-On 27 November 2013, it was announced that Hard-Fi would be releasing a greatest hits compilation album called Hard-Fi: Best of 2004 – 2014.
+On 27 November 2013, it was announced that Hard-Fi would be releasing a greatest hits compilation album called Hard-Fi: Best of 2004–2014.
 The album was released on 27 January 2014.
 They also played a one-off sell out gig at the Bloomsbury Ballroom in London on 13 February 2014 along with Phillips.

 The band hasn't released any music since and said on Twitter they're on a hiatus when some people believed they had disbanded.

 Reunion

 In January 2022, a photo was posted from the band's official Twitter account from inside a recording studio, possibly hinting toward an end to their nearly eight-year hiatus.

 In April 2022, posters were posted in various London underground stations featuring the band's trademark yellow and black camera logo, with the text "London 01.10.22" suggesting the band will be playing their first live show since 2014.
 On 24 April, during a Facebook Live stream, Archer shared details of the gig, which will take place at London's O2 Forum Kentish Town on 1 October.
 He confirmed all original members, including Ross Phillips who had previously left the band, would be present.

+On 23 May 2023, the band announced their first tour in eleven years.
+They played at venues across England and Scotland from 5-21 October 2023.

+On 20 May 2024, the band released their first new single since 2011 - "Don’t Go Making Plans".
+It was followed by an EP of the same name which was released on 15 November 2024.
+They also announced an accompanying tour which took place from 16–30 November 2024.